lengning/OEFinder/README.md

 # OEFinder

 OEFinder has two Graphical user interface (GUI) impelmentations, using R/shiny package and R/RGtk2 package, respectively.
-Details of the RGtk2 implementation may be found in the OEFinder_RGtk2 folder.
+Details of the RGtk2 implementation may be found in the OEFinderGtk folder.

 To run OEFinder shiny implementation, open R and type:
 ```